 EM Research Day is a terrific opportunity for the entire department to come together and learn about each other’s scholarly activity.
 Last year, we had 34 poster presenters, 5 presenters who faced the EM “Shark Tank” panelists, and 7 oral presentations from a diverse group (nurses, residents, faculty, and fellows from PPMC, PAH, CHOP, and HUP - the whole spectrum of who we are as a department), and feedback about the event was outstanding.

-This year, our guest of honor and keynote speaker was Lynne Richardson, MD FACEP, an accomplished EM physician, scholar and mentor at Mount Sinai Hospital in New York City.
+Last year, our guest of honor and keynote speaker was Lynne Richardson, MD FACEP, an accomplished EM physician, scholar and mentor at Mount Sinai Hospital in New York City.
 Oral presentations, and the poster session, followed the 12:30 keynote address.
 This event is open to the public.

 Keynote Speaker: Lynne D. Richardson, MD, FACEP